CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ### 3.12.
 Finding upcoming tasks: `upcoming`

-Searches for tasks that need to be completed within the next 24 hours.<br>
+Searches for tasks that you need to complete within the next 24 hours.<br>
 Format: `upcoming`
 > Events which fall within the time period will also be displayed.